 The most important ingredient to avoid when finding a butter substitute is margarine.

 It’s highly processed and may include inflammatory trans fats.

 Enter your text here...

 Watch the video on how you can make your own vegan butter.

 Some people may say that the best vegan butter is one with texture and taste just like the real thing.
 But the more important thing is that it should provide you with a rich flavor, and that no animals were harmed in its production.

 When it comes to vegan butter, Terrasoul has all of that.
 It’s natural, straightforward, and a good butter for your favorite vegan baked goods.
+Regardless of whether you're on a vegan diet or a keto diet, this butter will work great on your recipes.
 It tastes good, smells as great, and spreads like a real butter dream.